 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Palau.
-As of 2014, Palau’s Penal Code no longer criminalizes private, consensual sexual activity of an “unnatural manner” between adults.
-There are no legal or governmental impediments to the organization of LGBTI events.
 Palau’s constitution defines marriage as between a man and a woman.
-See our LGBTI Travel Information page and section 6 of the Department of State's Human Rights report for further details.

 Travelers Who Require Accessibility Assistance: Palau’s overall accessibility for the disabled is very limited.
 While many buildings have ramps to facilitate persons with disabilities, others do not.
 There is no public transportation equipped to transport persons on wheelchairs and sidewalks around Palau are limited.